- John Avildsen

 From the depths of the height of 1980s pop culture comes The Karate Kid, a motion picture that, despite being stamped by its decade of origin, still works on a basic dramatic level today.
-Saying nothing of the three sequels and modern remake that followed, the simplicity of Rocky director John Avildsen’s film comes from established formulas: the coming-of-age tale; a teenager overcoming adversity; winning the Big Fight against all odds.
+Saying nothing of the three sequels and modern remake that followed, the simplicity of Rocky director John Avildsen’s film comes from established formulas: the coming-of-age tale, the teenager overcomes adversity, and the Little Guy winning the Big Fight against all odds.
 Teeming with these clichés, the film surmounts any downfalls that might hinder it by also presenting admirable and tangible relationships at the core, and that’s what still works in viewings today.

 Ralph Macchio plays wimpy pipsqueak Daniel LaRusso, who’s uprooted from his New Jersey home and relocated to Los Angeles thanks to a career change by his single mother (Randee Heller).
-He has trouble adjusting after he falls for the dreamiest girl in his class, Ali Mills (standard ‘80s heartthrob Elizabeth Shue), because she’s the ex-girlfriend of the high school’s snobby bully Johnny Lawrence (William Zabka), a black-belt in the local karate dojo, Cobra Kai.
+He has trouble adjusting after he falls for the dreamiest girl in his class, Ali Mills (standard ‘80s heartthrob Elizabeth Shue).
+She’s the ex-girlfriend of the high school’s snobby bully, Johnny Lawrence (William Zabka), a black-belt in the local karate dojo, Cobra Kai.
 Aryan by design, the elitist blond-haired, blue-eyed Johnny aggressively pursues Ali after the breakup and proceeds to batter the weakling Daniel for making eyes at his former girl.
-Here, all components for your standard melodrama fall into place, with the underdog new kid from the wrong side of town positioned against the superior bully, paired in an unlikely romance with the rich girl, and forced to defend both his and her honor.
+Here, all components of your standard melodrama fall into place, with the underdog new kid from the wrong side of town positioned against the elitist bully.
+He’s paired in an unlikely romance with the rich girl, and he’s forced to defend both his and her honor.

 Befriending his apartment complex’s humble old maintenance man from Okinawa, Mr. Miyagi (Noriyuki “Pat” Morita), Daniel finds himself a valuable mentor.
 Together they groom bonsai trees and speak of Daniel’s YMCA experience with karate.
-One night, Daniel is rescued by Miyagi, who turns out to be an unlikely karate master, from a savage beating exacted by Johnny’s gang of hooligans.
-Miyagi resolves to teach Daniel the ways of karate, and even asks Johnny’s karate sensei, the dogmatic Vietnam Vet John Kreese (Martin Kove), to let the boys resolve their differences in an upcoming tournament.
+One night, Daniel is rescued by Miyagi from a savage beating exacted by Johnny’s gang of hooligans.
+Miyagi turns out to be an unlikely karate master and resolves to teach Daniel; he even asks Johnny’s karate sensei, the dogmatic Vietnam Vet John Kreese (Martin Kove), to let the boys resolve their differences in an upcoming tournament.
 And opposed to a quick training montage and a swift resolution, the film swells and deepens in the training scenes, building upon the friendship between student and teacher.
 Daniel questions his lessons, why Miyagi has him doing manual labor—waxing cars, painting fences, sanding wooden floors—as opposed to teaching punches and kicks.
 And the reveal of Miyagi’s technique remains as fascinating as ever.

 What’s even more distracting is the presentation of the villains, the karate students of Cobra Kai dojo, led by their Hitler, John Kreese, and his Goebbels, Johnny Lawrence.
 The film portrays Kreese as a senselessly violent man who believes in a “no mercy” brand of karate, which doesn’t seem like karate at all.
-His demonesque minions, driven by Kreese’s own sense of irrational hatred to all things viewed as weak, haunt the temperate Daniel—consider the Halloween scene where Cobra Kai’s SS troops all dress in skeleton costumes.
+Kreese’s minions, driven by his sense of irrational hatred to all things viewed as weak, haunt the temperate Daniel.
+Consider the Halloween scene where Cobra Kai’s SS troops all dress in skeleton costumes; it’s disturbing stuff.
 Like good little drones, they wittingly follow Kreese’s instruction to use illegal moves on Daniel during the tournament.
 They’re shown in such a sympathy-less light that, despite Daniel’s victory, we still hunger for Kreese to receive a harsh thrashing in retribution.
-Alas, that’s what sequels are for…
+Alas, that’s what sequels are for.

 Opening in the summer of 1984, one of cinema’s most memorable periods where titles like Ghostbusters, Gremlins, and Indiana Jones and the Temple of Doom were released, The Karate Kid stands out as a film that embraces the clichés of its genre and does so with a surprising amount of class.
 Without relying too much on its own karate gimmick, it stands as an affecting drama about relationships.
 Morita and Macchio offer incredible performances in a film that started an increasingly worsening franchise, as the subsequent sequels tried and failed to achieve the same sense of emotional clarity as this first entry.
 And even though it contains a dated quality and the conflict has been grossly exaggerated by inhuman antagonists, on its own and separate from what came after it, The Karate Kid still works on a very basic level today.